reflectoring/reflectoring.github.io/_posts/2021-02-22-meaningful-commit-messages.md

 ### Example Three
-We add another language support to our code base.
-We can use scope in our commit message like this:
+We add another language support to our codebase.
+We can use a scope in our commit message like this:

 ```
 feat(lang): add french language
 ```

+The available scopes must be defined for a codebase beforehand.
+Ideally, they match a component within the architecture of our code.

 ## Conclusion